Why pocket money works better with clear chores

 Children are more engaged when they can check off what they finished.
 Parents still approve before money counts, which keeps quality standards without turning every evening into an interrogation.

-Arguments fade when both sides can see the same ledger: chores completed, amounts earned, and payouts recorded.
-You do not need a spreadsheet, just one place everyone trusts.
+Arguments fade when both sides can see the same record: chores completed, amounts earned, and payouts logged.
+Most families are not using spreadsheets — they are using nothing, or a whiteboard that gets ignored after the first fortnight.
+One shared place fixes that.

 Start small and stay consistent